department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/midpoint-review.md

 - VFS Content, IA, accessibility, and QA specialists (if applicable): name(s)

 ## Additional information
-Please refer to the [Platform Collaboration Cycle README](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/vsp-collaboration-cycle/README.md)or the [Midpoint Review Touchpoint](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/vsp-collaboration-cycle/touchpoint-midpoint-review.md) on Github for more information about the Collaboration Cycle.
+Please refer to [Platform Collaboration Cycle](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/index.html) or the [Midpoint Review Touchpoint](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/Midpoint-review.1781039167.html) on Platform website for more information about the Collaboration Cycle.